dbsoft/dwindows/readme.txt

     https://www.nuget.org/packages/Microsoft.Web.WebView2 unzipped into
     .\packages\Microsoft.Web.WebView2
     Install runtime: https://developer.microsoft.com/en-us/microsoft-edge/webview2/
+    Will prefer to use the runtime above, but will fallback to an installed browser.
 Added notification APIs: dw_notification_new() dw_notification_send() dw_app_id_set()
     Requires Windows 8 or higher.
 MacOS 10.8 or higher.
 GLib 2.40 or higher on Unix.
     MacOS also requires the application bundle being signed or self-signed.